-Bruce was born in Baltimore Maryland where he attended Baltimore Polytechnic Institute.
-As a young man through God’s grace he captured my heart and became a Christian.
-After graduation I worked briefly as a draftsmen for Maryland Steel Products Company.
-As I continued to grow in faith in the Lord, I had an opportunity to serve my Country and enlisted after the 1969 “Tet Offensive”, I joined the Marine Corps, serving two years active duty and four years in the reserve.
-Following being discharged from the Marine Corps, I went to school at University of Maryland.
-After three years of study, I left school and worked as a police officer for the Baltimore County Police Department.
-After several years, I resigned from the department, due to a rare opportunity where I purchased my first of several horse farms where I bred and raised Thoroughbred Race Horses.
-For the next eighteen years I worked on my farms in Carroll County Maryland, Bel-Air Maryland and Cecil County Maryland.
-It was during this time where I really grew in the Lord and became very active in Church.
-I met my wife, Margaret in 1987 in Houston Texas, and we were Married in Houston, in November 1987.
-We will be celebrating our 30th wedding anniversary this November.
-Moving from Texas to Maryland, we have lived over the years in Landenberg Pa. and the last ten years in Newark Delaware.
-We have a daughter Sarah Christine who is a freshman at Westminster Choir College, in Princeton, NJ. where she is studying music with a major in vocal, and plans to teach after graduation.
-The past 18 years I have faithfully served at Cornerstone in a number of ministries.
-Serving as an Elder for the past seventeen years, and as Clerk of Session the last six years.
+Bruce was born in Baltimore, Maryland where he attended Baltimore Polytechnic Institute.
+As a young man God, through His grace, captured his heart and he became a Christian.
+After graduation he worked briefly as a draftsman for Maryland Steel Products Company.
+As he continued to grow in faith in the Lord, he had an opportunity to serve his country and enlisted after the 1969 “Tet Offensive.”
+He joined the Marine Corps, serving two years active duty and four years in the reserve.
+After being discharged from the Marine Corps, he went to school at the University of Maryland.
+After three years of study, he left school and worked as a police officer for the Baltimore County Police Department.
+After several years, he resigned from the department due to a rare opportunity where he purchased his first of several horse farms where he bred and raised Thoroughbred race horses.
+For the next eighteen years he worked on his farms in Carroll County, Maryland, Bel Air, Maryland and Cecil County, Maryland.
+It was during this time that he really grew in the Lord and became very active in church.
+He met his wife, Margaret, in 1987 in Houston, Texas, and they were married in Houston in November, 1987.
+Moving from Texas to Maryland, they have also in Landenberg, PA and for the last ten years have lived in Newark, Delaware.
+They have a daughter Sarah Christine who is a freshman at Westminster Choir College in Princeton, New Jersey, where she is studying music with a major in Vocal Performance, and plans to teach after graduation.
+The past 18 years Bruce has faithfully served at Cornerstone in a number of ministries, including 17 years as an elder and 6 years as Clerk of Session.

 Billy Haines (Teaching Elder)

 Pastor Billy grew up in the small town of Milford, Delaware.
 In 1999, he heard the Gospel for the first time at a youth retreat.
-It was at the closing ceremonies for this retreat that he also met his future wife, Laura.
-(It was a great weekend) Six months later he was a freshman at the University of Delaware where he got involved with InterVarsity Christian Fellowship and also found a great Church-Cornerstone!
+It was at the closing ceremonies for this retreat that he also met his future wife, Laura (It was a great weekend).
+Six months later he was a freshman at the University of Delaware where he got involved with InterVarsity Christian Fellowship and also found a great Church in Cornerstone!
 He was drawn to the church primarily because of the convicting, practical peaching and vibrant community.
-After graduating college, he married his college sweet heart and became and eighth grade science teacher at a local public school During this time, he and Laura served as youth group volunteers at Cornerstone.
+After graduating from college, he married his college sweetheart and became an eighth grade science teacher at a local public school.
+During this time, he and Laura served as youth group volunteers at Cornerstone.
 Through experiences like this, he began to sense the Lord’s calling into vocational ministry and in response, enrolled as a part-time student at Westminster Seminary and became a campus pastor with InterVarsity Christian Fellowship at the University of Delaware.
 He graduated seminary with an M.Div. in 2010 and was ordained in the PCA in 2014.
 Billy and Laura have three children and live in Newark, Delaware.

 Ralph was born and raised in Newark, Delaware.
 His family went to church frequently, but they never really spoke about God at home.
 When he was in elementary school they started attending a church where the gospel was preached.
 When Ralph was eight years old, he heard the gospel in a way that he understood and he believed it.
 Ralph prayed with one of the Sunday school teachers that day.
 Since that time, God has drawn him closer to himself.

-He is fortunate to work in a career that he love.
+He is fortunate to work in a career that he loves.
 After college, he worked in the banking industry for 13 years.
-As he advanced in my career, he became more and more dissatisfied with what he was doing.
-He has switched careers and is now teaching high school mathematics at Wilmington Christian School.
+As he advanced in his career, he became more and more dissatisfied with what he was doing and has switched careers.
+He is now teaching high school mathematics at Wilmington Christian School.

-Tim grew up in the best neighborhood in the world in a small development in Ellicott City, Maryland.
-He has and always will love sports of all kinds, especially those played in the backyard.
+Tim grew up in the best neighborhood in the world, a small development in Ellicott City, Maryland.
+He has, and always, will love sports of all kinds, especially those played in the backyard.
 Tim graduated from Towson University with a degree in Physical Education, and taught school for several years before accepting a full-time calling in ministry with Cornerstone in 2002.
-Tim married up, to the incredible Julie Dallwig, and they have four amazing, and beautiful and sometimes silly girls.
-Tim also as a MA degree from Westminster Seminary in Biblical Counseling.
-He enjoys working with the teens and people at Cornerstone, struggling together to love God and love others.
+Tim married up, to the incredible Julie Dallwig, and they have four amazing, beautiful, and sometimes silly girls.
+Tim also has a MA degree from Westminster Seminary in Biblical Counseling.
+He enjoys working with the teens and people at Cornerstone who are struggling together to love God and love others.

 George and his wife Gail have been at Cornerstone since 2005.
-Previously, they have been active in several PCA churches, where he has helped establish evangelism training ministries.
-Here at Cornerstone, it has been his privilege to teach Sunday school classes on evangelism, apologetics and church history.
-Along with leading a home group and serving as a ruling elder since 2011.
+Previously, they were active in several PCA churches where he helped establish evangelism training ministries.
+He has had the privilege at Cornerstone to teach Sunday school classes on evangelism, apologetics and church history, along with leading a home group.
+He has also been serving as a ruling elder since 2011.
 Occupationally, George was a high school history teacher teacher and coach in Delaware for 30 years.
 Currently George manages a small business in Wilmington, Delaware.
 George and Gail married in 1970, raised two children and now have five grandchildren.
 George’s Christian walk began in 1985.
-It was then that he transferred my trust for eternal life from my own works to what Jesus did for him at the Cross.
-The works and salvation of the Mormon Church that he was raised in and believed, was no match for the power of the Gospel of Jesus Christ.
+It was then that he transferred his trust for eternal life from his own works to what Jesus did for him at the Cross.
+The works and salvation of the Mormon Church that he was raised in and believed was no match for the power of the Gospel of Jesus Christ.

 Although Bob was raised in a Christian home, his Christianity was all “head knowledge” until he graduated from college.
-It was then that Christ’s love changed his heart as well and became life changing to him.
-Bob met my wife, Gail while we both worked as volunteer leaders for Young Life in several high schools in Delaware County.
+It was then that Christ’s love changed his heart and became life changing to him.
+Bob met his wife Gail while they both worked as volunteer leaders for Young Life in several high schools in Delaware County.
 They were married in 1977 and just celebrated their 39th wedding anniversary.
 He currently works as a chemist for 3M.

 Bob and Gail have been involved in numerous ministries through the years, often working as partners.
 In addition to Young Life, they were also volunteer leaders for Youth for Christ for a short time when they first moved to Delaware.
-They were also involved in teaching 5th and 6th grade Sunday School, Junior Church, and led Junior High Youth Ministry at Evangelical Presbyterian Church.
-Bob has been a Deacon for both EP Church as well as Cornerstone working primarily in the area of Mercy Ministries; have led a home group for several years and have been involved in Cornerstone’s Music Ministry for 19 years.
-They also enjoy housing international students from the English Language Institute at the University of Delaware.
+They were also involved in teaching 5th and 6th grade Sunday School, Junior Church, and led the Junior High Youth Ministry at Evangelical Presbyterian Church.
+Bob has been a Deacon for both EP Church as well as Cornerstone, working primarily in the area of Mercy Ministries.
+Bob and Gail have been leading a home group for several years and Bob has been involved in Cornerstone’s Music Ministry for 19 years.
+They both enjoy housing international students from the English Language Institute at the University of Delaware.
 Bob and Gail use this as an opportunity to share the gospel and show God’s love to students from all over the world.

-Bob and Gail’s younger son, Jeff, attends Cornerstone as well and is involved as an usher and in the Nursery.
+Bob and Gail’s younger son, Jeff, attends Cornerstone and is involved as an usher and in the nursery.
 Their older son, Brian, died 18 years ago at the age of 18.
 The struggles they went through with Brian’s addiction and death resulted in both a stronger marriage and a more urgent desire to minister to others and help those who have suffered through significant loss.

 Bob hopes to approach this office with a heart of humility and a love for the people of this congregation.